-Reviewers require a permission for each of the three possible outcomes of an application, Approve Reject or Delete.
-Any user with the human resources permission can mark an application as in-progress, but if they lack these permissions then the application will get stuck.
+Reviewers require permission for each of the three possible outcomes of an application, Approve Reject or Delete.
+Any user with the human resources permission can mark an application as in-progress, but if they lack these permissions, then the application will get stuck.
 Either grant the user the required permissions or change the assigned reviewer in the admin site.
-Best practice is to bundle the auth.human_resources permission alongside the hrapplications.approve_application and hrapplications.reject_application permissions, as in isolation these don't serve much purpose.
+Best practice is to bundle the auth.human_resources permission alongside the hrapplications.approve_application and hrapplications.reject_application permissions, as in isolation these serve little purpose.